 Mountain goat

-After weeks of examination and care by our veterinary staff, goat kids Bailey, Fairchild, Klahhane, Rocky and Elwha settled in well to their new home, roaming our meadows, forests and hillsides.
-They’re watched calmly by our older nanny goat (nicknamed “Daughter”) as they scamper and play.
+After weeks of examination and care by our veterinary staff, goats Bailey, Fairchild, Klahhane, Rocky and Elwha settled in well to their new home, roaming our meadows, forests and hillsides.

 Rocky then found a home at another accredited zoo, and Ellinor arrived from the 2019 relocation.